lexermal/se-learning-assistant/README.md

 - group add/edit/delete
 - learning with pressing key (space,1,2,3,4)
 - delete button triggers next card to show
-- showing time forms of words only if irregular and in next line
 - dark mode with switch to light mode
-- only show second german word if it has a different meaning
-- Steigerungsformen in nächster zeile
-- check if flashcards get added twice
 - in add/edit flashcard dialog enter inside second input field submits form

 # Storytelling improvements